The Direct-Method Oxygen Abundance of Typical Dwarf Galaxies at Cosmic High-Noon

 Ideally, the electron temperature in the $\rm{O^+}$ ionization region is calculated using measurements of the [\ion{O}{2}] $\lambda\lambda$7320, 7330 auroral emission-line doublet.
 Unfortunately, for the galaxies in our stacking sample, we do not have spectroscopic coverage of these lines.
 Instead, we calculate $T_e$([\ion{O}{2}]) via the $T_e$([\ion{O}{3}])$-T_e$([\ion{O}{2}]) relation of \citet{Campbell1986}, reprinted here in Equation \ref{equ:teo3_teo2}:

-Use of this equation gives us an electron temperature in the $\rm{O^+}$ region of $T_e$([\ion{O}{2}]) = 14,100 $\pm$ 2,200 K.
+Use of this equation gives us an electron temperature in the $\rm{O^+}$ region of $T_e$([\ion{O}{2}]) = 13,900 $\pm$ 2,100 K.

-The electron density, $n_e$, can be derived with the doublet ratio [\ion{O}{2}] $\lambda$3729/[\ion{O}{2}] $\lambda$3726, the $T_e$([\ion{O}{2}]) electron temperature, and the IRAF routine \texttt{NEBULAR.TEMDEN}.
+The electron density, $n_e$, can be derived with the doublet ratio [\ion{O}{2}] $\lambda$3729/[\ion{O}{2}] $\lambda$3726, the $T_e$([\ion{O}{2}]) electron temperature, and the \texttt{getTemDen} method of the \texttt{PyNeb} software.
 For our composite spectrum, we calculate [\ion{O}{2}] $\lambda$3729/[\ion{O}{2}] $\lambda$3726 = 1.56 $\pm$ 0.32 (1.51 $\pm$ 0.12 when using the statistical-only uncertainty spectrum and associated fits).
-This corresponds to an electron density of $n_e = 1^{+152}_{-0}\ \rm{cm^{-3}}$ ($n_e = 1^{+49}_{-0}\ \rm{cm^{-3}}$), where the ``best-fit" $n_e$ value is set to the low-density limit of $n_e = 1\ \rm{cm^{-3}}$ as a result of the best-fit [\ion{O}{2}] ratio exceeding the maximum theoretical bound of [\ion{O}{2}] $\lambda$3729/[\ion{O}{2}] $\lambda$3726 $\lesssim1.5$ \citep{Osterbrock_Ferland2006,Sanders2016ne_u}.
+This corresponds to an electron density of $n_e = 1^{+215}_{-0}\ \rm{cm^{-3}}$ ($n_e = 1^{+74}_{-0}\ \rm{cm^{-3}}$), where the ``best-fit" $n_e$ value is set to the low-density limit of $n_e = 1\ \rm{cm^{-3}}$ as a result of the best-fit [\ion{O}{2}] ratio exceeding the maximum theoretical bound of [\ion{O}{2}] $\lambda$3729/[\ion{O}{2}] $\lambda$3726 $\lesssim1.5$ \citep{Osterbrock_Ferland2006,Sanders2016ne_u}.

 We note that we have significantly detected the component emission lines of the [\ion{O}{2}] $\lambda\lambda$3726, 3729 doublet and resolved their individual peaks (S/N(3726, 3729) = (6.4, 7.8); see Figure \ref{fig:comp_spectrum}).
 The electron density associated with our dwarf galaxy sample and with the best-fit ratio of these lines is significantly lower than the densities found in more massive galaxies at $1.5 \lesssim z \lesssim 2.5$, which typically lie in the range of $n_e \approx 100-300\ \rm{cm^{-3}}$ \citep{Steidel2014, Sanders2016ne_u, Kashino2017, Kaasinen2017, Davies2021}.